InfiniZero/sports_field_registration/README.md

 ## Overview

-Our method consists of four modules including: **a)** boundary-aware semantic segmentation for field images under the normal view; **b)** homography initial prediction via a common neural network; **c)** homography refinement based on an iterative scheme; **d)** distance-field optimization scheme to minimize a cost function related to the homography transform.
+Our method consists of four modules including: **a)** boundary-aware semantic segmentation for field images under the broadcast view; **b)** homography initial prediction via a common neural network; **c)** homography refinement based on an iterative scheme; **d)** distance-field optimization scheme to minimize a cost function related to the homography transform.
 All four modules constitute the cascaded framework.

 ![Figure2](./pics/figure2.png)